 The pre-formal curriculum does not teach; it promotes learning through explorative play and curiosity.

-The focus in the pre-formal curriculum is on the development of the fundamentals of communication, cognitive abilities, and emotional and social development.
-Every moment and situation should be seen as an opportunity to interact and communicate.
+The focus in the pre-formal curriculum is on the basics of cognition, communication, and emotional and social development.
+Every moment and situation is seen as an opportunity to interact and communicate.

 The pre-formal curriculum is an integrated curriculum accessed through personalised support.
-The learners interact with the world around through observing and exploring that world.

-Play provides opportunities for pre-formal learners to encounter the world around them and to be curious.
+Learners interact with the world around them through observing and exploring that world.
+Thematic play provides opportunities for pre-formal learners to encounter the world and to develop their curiosity.
 Within their play, learners may reach, hold, explore and encounter sensory items and stimuli, experience cause and effect, light and dark and sounds of different frequencies.
-In the earliest stages of play (sensorimotor) exploration of the world is spontaneous through touch, smell, taste as well being aware how things look and sound - these are naturalistic experiences.
+In the earliest stages of play, (sensorimotor) exploration of the world is spontaneous through touch, smell, taste as well as being aware how things look and sound - these are naturalistic experiences.
+Themes are planned across their school journey to add breath of experience and link to Learning areas.